tomma24ss/orsi-video-platform/README.md

 - **CORS**: Ensure CORS settings in the API are configured correctly for external access.
 - **WSL2 IP**: If using WSL2, the IP may change after restarting, so update accordingly.
 - **AI Job Delay**: The AI job may take up to 1 minute for larger videos.

 ---

-## 👨‍💻 Contributing

-1. Fork this repository.
-2. Create a new branch for your feature.
-3. Commit your changes with clear messages.
-4. Submit a pull request for review.

----